ismet-agaoglu/Relixor/README.md

   <img src="1759488812493.png" width="200" />
 </p>

-# 🚀 Relixor – Extensions Unleashed
+# 🚀 Relixor – Extensions Usnleashed

 Relixor is a custom Android browser based on **Kiwi Browser (Chromium)**, designed for power users who want **full Chrome desktop extension support** on mobile.
 With a **clean, minimal, and professional design**, Relixor prioritizes **speed, privacy, and extensibility**.